Erja Lyytinen: 2010–2018: Awards and career highlights

 On the album Voracious Love, which was released in 2010, Lyytinen continued to push her musical boundaries.
 On the song "Bed of Roses", she collaborated with the singer Marko Hietala, known from the bands Nightwish and Tarot, and with Paavo Lötjönen from Apocalyptica.

-In fall 2010 Erja Lyytinen toured for five weeks with her band in Sweden, Denmark, Germany, Switzerland and England.
+In late 2010, Lyytinen toured for five weeks with her band in Sweden, Denmark, Germany, Switzerland, and England.
 In England, she was the opening act for Walter Trout.

 Later in the same year, Lyytinen graduated from Sibelius Academy with a master of music degree.

 Throughout 2011 Lyytinen toured extensively in Britain.
 The tour consisted of 11 shows around the country.
-She also made an appearance on the distinguished "Blues Show" with Paul Jones on BBC Radio 2 where she performed the songs "Don't Let a Good Woman Down", "Oil and Water", and the Blind Willie Nelson cover "The Soul of a Man".
-At the time the line-up for the band was: Roger Inniss (bass), Miri Miettinen (drums) and Davide Floreno (guitar).
+She also made an appearance on the "Blues Show" with Paul Jones on BBC Radio 2, where she performed the songs "Don't Let a Good Woman Down", "Oil and Water", and the Blind Willie Johnson cover "The Soul of a Man".
+At the time the line-up for the band was Roger Inniss (bass), Miri Miettinen (drums), and Davide Floreno (guitar).

-In the fall of 2012 Lyytinen participated in the Finnish version of the "Strictly Come Dancing" TV show.
+In late 2012, Lyytinen participated in the Finnish version of the Strictly Come Dancing TV show.
 The show was broadcast on MTV3.

-The album "Forbidden Fruit" was released in 2013.
+Her album Forbidden Fruit was released in 2013.
 The songs "Joyful Misery" and "At Least We Still Fight" were written in collaboration with Alan Darby, who has performed with Eric Clapton and Paul McCartney and wrote music for Bonnie Raitt.

-In 2014 Lyytinen released the album The Sky is Crying, which was a tribute to the music of Elmore James.
+In 2014, Lyytinen released the album The Sky is Crying, which was a tribute to the music of Elmore James.
 This more blues-oriented record turned out to be her breakthrough album on which she proved her skills as a slide guitarist.
 The Canadian "Underground Blues Network" chose the album as "The Best European Blues Album of the Year" and as "The Best Tribute Album".
-The British Blues Matters! magazine placed it amongst the three best international albums of the year and honoured her by placing her 2nd on "The International Solo Artist" chart.
+The British Blues Matters! magazine placed it amongst the three best international albums of the year and honoured her by placing her second on "The International Solo Artist" chart.

-In 2015 following the release of the Live in London concert album, which was recorded at The 100 Club in London, Lyytinen was voted the #1 International Solo Artist by Blues Matters! magazine.
+In 2015, following the release of the Live in London concert album, which was recorded at The 100 Club in London, Lyytinen was voted the number one International Solo Artist by Blues Matters!.
 She was also awarded "The Artist of the Year" title in the Finnish Blues Awards.

 The Stolen Hearts album was released in 2017.
-The record was produced by Chris Kimsey, who has been the producer for The Rolling Stones and engineered albums for Pink Floyd, amongst others.
-In Finland] Lyytinen toured extensively with the guitarist/actor Heikki Silvennoinen in sold-out venues and performed in India for the first time.
+The record was produced by Chris Kimsey.
+In Finland Lyytinen toured extensively with the guitarist/actor Heikki Silvennoinen in sold-out venues and performed in India for the first time.
 That was followed by two successful tours in England and her first "Blue Christmas" tour in Finland.